-- 1. From the Profile Management tab, click Import....
-The Import Profile will then appear. - 2.
+- 1. From the Profile Management screen (shown in Figure 3-2), click Import....
+Then the Import Profile will appear below. - 2.
 Browse to the directory where the profile is located. - 3.
 Highlight the profile name. - 4.
 Click Open, the imported profile will then appear in the Profiles List.